 Honestly, half of the time I see PDFs used on the web, there's no real reason it couldn't have been a plaintext file, let alone an HTML file.

-While almost everything supports UTF-8 these days, it's still not everything, and even if it were, why would you want to use a character that can't be directly typed on your keyboard?
-Both are unnecessary, a chore to type, and risk compatibility issues (in fact smart quotes have been the cause of a failure in an enterprise app I develop generates PDFs and failed to do so if they contained smart quotes.
+While almost everything supports UTF-8 these days, it's not everything, and even if it were, why would you want to use a character that can't be directly typed on your keyboard?
+They're unnecessary, a chore to type, and risk incompatibility.
+Smart quotes have even been the cause of a failure in an enterprise app I develop generates PDFs and failed to do so if they contained smart quotes.

 Flaws of XML: